rossoc/rossoc.github.io/portfolio/experience.md

 from June 2019 to July 2019,
 at TPA Srl, Motta di Livenza, Italy

+- Joined in the **automated machines production** pipeline.
-- Fabricated and assembled automated machines, by cutting, shaping and preparing metal parts according to project specifications.
+- Cutting, shaping and painting metal components.